UK Independence Party: Entering mainstream politics: 2014–2016

 In March 2014, Ofcom awarded UKIP "major party status".
 In the 2014 local elections, UKIP won 163 seats, an increase of 128, but did not take control of any council.
-In the 2014 European Parliament elections, UKIP received the greatest number of votes (27.5%) of any British party, producing 24 MEPs.
+In the 2014 European Parliament elections, UKIP received the greatest number of votes (27.5%) of any British party, which elected 24 MEPs.
 The party won seats in every region of Britain, including its first in Scotland.
 It made strong gains in traditionally Labour voting areas within Wales and the North of England; it for instance came either first or second in all 72 council areas of the latter.
 The victory established Farage and UKIP as "truly household names".
 It was the first time since 1906 that a party other than Labour or the Conservatives had won the most votes in a UK-wide election.

 UKIP gained its first MP when Conservative defector Douglas Carswell won the seat of Clacton during an October 2014 by-election.
 In November fellow Conservative defector Mark Reckless became UKIP's second MP in a Rochester and Strood by-election.
 In the 2015 general election, UKIP secured over 3.8 million votes (12.6% of the total), replacing the Liberal Democrats as the third most popular party, but only secured one seat, with Carswell retaining his seat and Reckless losing his.
 In the run-up to the election, Farage stated that he would resign as party leader if he did not win South Thanet.
 On failing to do so, he resigned, although was reinstated three days later when the NEC rejected his resignation.
 A period of 'civil war' broke out among senior membership between those who favoured Farage's leadership and those seeking a change.
 In the 2015 Oldham West and Royton by-election the party attacked Jeremy Corbyn as a security risk, but only gained a small increase in support at the expense of the Conservative Party.
 In the 2016 National Assembly for Wales election, UKIP nearly tripled their share of votes (from 4.7 per cent to 12.5 per cent) and won seven seats.
 UKIP had also won control of its first UK council, in Thanet, in May 2015; it took overall control from Labour and increased its seats on the council from two to 33.